 As an advisor on science policy, though, what he’s advising isn’t science, it’s politics.
 The science involved would be management science, not the sociology of science.
 He’s outside his field.
 If there is a business proposal, it may entail risk.
 In fact, almost any potentially valuable course of action would entail risk.
 “Risky” and “fringe” are related.

-“Fringe,” it appears, is to be decided based on opinion believed to be wide, without any regard for specific expertise and knowledge.
+“Fringe,” it appears, is to be decided based on opinion believed to be widespread, without any regard for specific expertise and knowledge.

 “Cold fusion” is commonly thought of as a physics topic, because if the cause of the observed effects is what it was first thought to be, deuterium-deuterium fusion, it would be of interest to nuclear physicists.
 But few nuclear physicists are expert in the fields involved in those reports.
 Yet physicists were not shy about giving opinions, too often.
-Replication failure — which was common with this worki — is not proof that the original report was false, it is properly called a “failure,” because that is what it usually is.
+Replication failure — which was common with this work — is not proof that the original reports were false, it is properly called a “failure,” because that is what it usually is.

 I’ve been preparing a complete bibliography on cold fusion, listing and providing access information for over 1500 papers published in mainstream journals, with an additional 3000 papers published in other ways.
-I’d say that anyone who actually studies the history of cold fusion will recognize how much Bad Science there was, and it was on all sides, not just the so-called “believer” side.
+I’d say that anyone who actually studies the history of cold fusion will recognize how much Bad Science there was, and it was on all sides, not just the so-called “believer” side, nor just on the other.

 A decision-maker should look for peer-reviewed reviews in the literature, in mainstream journals.
 Those can provide the cover a manager may need.

-The general opinion of “scientists” may vary greatly from the responsible decisions of editors and reviewers who actually take a paper seriously, and who therefore study it and vet and check it.
+The general opinion of “scientists” may vary greatly from the responsible decisions of editors and reviewers who actually take a paper seriously, and who therefore study it and verify and check it.

 A manager who depends on widespread but uninformed opinion is likely to make poor decisions, faced with an opportunity for something that could create a breakthrough.
 Such decisions, though, should not be naive, should not fail to recognize the risks.